-You have probably been troubled by some symptoms due to a problem with leakiness/ swelling or bleeding in the retina at the back of the eye, following discussion with your doctor he/ she has advised that a course of injections of a drug into the jelly inside the eye would be helpful.
+You have probably been troubled by some symptoms due to a problem with leakiness, swelling or bleeding in the retina at the back of the eye.
+Following discussion with your doctor you have been advised that a course of injections of a drug into the jelly inside the eye would be helpful.

 - Fluocinolone (Iluvien)

-With the exception of Iluvien, these drugs usually work best if given on more than one occasion so you will probably need the injection repeating in the next month or so (Lucentis, Eylea, Avastin) or in several months (Ozurdex) depending on how your eye responds to the treatment it is therefore essential that you keep any Eye Clinic appointments that you are asked to attend.
+With the exception of Iluvien, these drugs usually work best if given on more than one occasion.
+You will probably need the injection repeating in the next month or so (Lucentis, Eylea, Beovu, Avastin) or in several months (Ozurdex) depending on how your eye responds to the treatment.
+It is therefore essential that you keep any eye clinic appointments that you are asked to attend.

 Why do I need a course of Intravitreal Injections?